What Is Construction Contract?

 All the documents, except the “bill of quantities,” form the basis of the agreement.

 A schedule of rates is sometimes included to work out the cost of extras or omissions.

 Also, read: IS 456 Most Important Point Part- 1

 2. Item-Rate & Unit Price Contract

-Nature of Agreement An item-rate contract is one in which the contractor agrees to carry out the work as per the drawings, bills of quantities, and specifications in consideration of a payment to be made entirely on measurements taken as the work proceeds, and at the unit-prices tendered by the contractor in the bill of quantities.
+Nature of Agreement What is item rate contract?
+An item-rate contract is one in which the contractor agrees to carry out the work as per the drawings, bills of quantities, and specifications in consideration of a payment to be made entirely on measurements taken as the work proceeds, and at the unit-prices tendered by the contractor in the bill of quantities.

 A bill of quantities is prepared, giving, as precisely as possible, the quantities of each item of work to be carried out, and the contractor enters the unit rate against each item of work.

 The basis of the agreement is thus the unit rate of each item, certain practical and reason-able variations in the quantities being accepted by both parties.